JMRI: Web SiteThis page discusses technical aspects of the JMRI web site.

 - Run-time user information is made available by putting the help system on the web site.

-- Other user information is stored in Subversion as the trunk/jmri-website directory and placed directly on the web site.
+- Other user information is stored in our JMRI/website GitHub repository and placed directly on the web site.

-- Reference information is put on the web site from their own Subversion modules, or created by automated Ant scripts during release builds.
+- Reference information is put on the web site from their own repository locations, or created by automated Ant scripts during release builds.

 Page formatting is done using CSS, originally set up by John Plocher.
 All pages should reference the CSS files for screen and printing from the "/css" directory.
 This also means that you should leave the formatting to the style sheets, and minimize the explicit formatting that you do in HTML directly.